 Install the API tools.
-For more information, see Setting Up the Amazon EC2 Command Line Interface Tools on Linux/UNIX.
+For more information, see Setting Up the Amazon EC2 Command Line Interface Tools on Linux/Unix and Mac OS X.

-Ensure that you have an Amazon S3 bucket for the image files.
+Ensure that you have an Amazon S3 bucket for the bundle.
 To create an Amazon S3 bucket, open the Amazon S3 console and click Create Bucket.

 Ensure that you have the following credentials:

 Your AWS account ID.
 To retrieve your account ID, go to Your Security Credentials and expand Account Identifiers.